sanjeev1911rzr/trial/readme.md

 Detailed background:

 - IBM: did performance and functional QA, worked with databases
 - IIM Indore: did an MBA in IT & strategy,
 - HSBC: helped the bank deliver changes that involved 1000s of moving parts

--JioMoney: making sure that JioMoney app gets shipped on the 1500 rupee Jio phone.
+- JioMoney: making sure that JioMoney app gets shipped on the 1500 rupee Jio phone.

 [LinkedIn](https://www.linkedin.com/in/anushamahendrakar/)